ehendrix23/tesla_dashcam/README.rst

     - Fixed: Folders will now be deleted if there are 0-byte or corrupt video files within the folder `Issue #40 <https://github.com/ehendrix23/tesla_dashcam/issues/40>`_
     - Fixed: Providing a filename for --output would create a folder instead and not setting resulting file to filename provided `Issue #52 <https://github.com/ehendrix23/tesla_dashcam/issues/52>`_
     - Fixed: Thread exception in Windows that ToastNotifier does not have an attribute classAtom (potential fix). `Issue #54 <https://github.com/ehendrix23/tesla_dashcam/issues/54>`_
+    - Fixed: Traceback when invalid output path (none-existing) is provided or when unable to create target folder in given path.

 TODO
 ----